bbhunter/Dump-Chrome-Cookies/README.md

 2. The on-disk Chrome binary is executed to browse to the static CookieBro chrome url (**chrome-extension://lpmockibcakojclnfmhchibmdpmollgn/editor.html?store=0**).
 Hitting this chrome-extension url force downloads the Chrome cookies JSON file (due to the modifications of the CookieBro script).
 3. You can then access these cookies from the ~/Downloads folder (filename: "cookies.json").

-**Note: I also included a simple C# project here in the folder "ChromeDump" that is a Windows implementation of this same technique.**
+**Note: I also included a simple C# file (Dump-Chrome-Cookies.cs)" that is a Windows implementation of this same technique.**